Sikisa

 Sikisa Bostwick-Barnes, known mononymously as Sikisa, is an English immigration lawyer and stand-up comedian.

-Her humor often incorporates topics of race, class, and discrimination.
+Her humour often incorporates topics of race, class, and discrimination.

 Career

+She studied law at Kingston University.

-She began doing standup while she was studying for her law degree and comedy club in Stockwell at the suggestion of her boss at the pub.
+While studying for her law degree, she worked behind the bar at a comedy club in Stockwell, and following the suggestion of her boss she began doing stand-up.

 She was a finalist for the BBC New Comedy Award finalist in 2017 where she competed under her initial stage name of Twix.

+She made her debut at the Edinburgh Festival Fringe in 2022 with her show "Life of the Party", which was described by Fest Magazine as "a high-spirited call to celebrate life and love yourself from a comedian who knows how to have fun".

 Personal life

-She was born in London but spent her early years in Barbados.
+She was born in London but spent her early years in Barbados, where she has family roots.